Updated 2026 Regulations Airbnb Booking.com

 Can I do mid-term rentals instead of Airbnb in Spain to avoid regulations?

-Mid-term rentals (3–9 months) are subject to fewer restrictions than short-term tourist lets and do not require a tourist license.
+Mid-term rentals (32 days to 11 months) are subject to fewer restrictions than short-term tourist lets and do not require a tourist licence.
 However, you still need a regular rental contract (LAU — Ley de Arrendamientos Urbanos), and income tax obligations apply.
-Mid-term rentals have gained popularity as a legal alternative, especially in cities with moratoriums like Barcelona and Málaga.
-Note: some HOAs may also restrict these under their bylaws.
+Mid-term rentals have surged in popularity as hosts exit STR markets: in Barcelona, over 2,000 former HUT holders have switched to mid-term since the 2028 phase-out announcement.
+In the Basque Country, hosts in San Sebastián increasingly combine the 60-day tourist limit with mid-term lets for the rest of the year.
+In Málaga, the moratorium has pushed hundreds of hosts toward 3–6 month contracts.
+Note: some HOAs may restrict mid-term rentals under their bylaws, and Catalonia is considering specific mid-term rental regulation for 2027.

 I. What Vacation Rental Regulations Apply in Each Autonomous Community?